neo4j-contrib/gds-agents/README.md

 To report a bug or a new feature request, raise an issue.
 If it is a bug, include the full stacktrace and errors.
 When available, attach relevant logs in `mcp_server_neo4j_gds.log`.
 This file is located inside the `/mcp_server/src_mcp_server_neo4j_gds` directory if the gds agent is running from source, or inside the logging path for Claude (e.g `/Library/Logs/Claude` for Claude Desktop on Mac).
 Include relevant minimal dataset that can be used to reproduce the issue if possible.

+# Additional resources
+The GDS agent can be used with other MCP servers, such as those that provide additional Neo4j toolings: https://github.com/neo4j-contrib/mcp-neo4j